“Between stimulus and response there is a space. In that space is our power to choose our response. In our response lies our growth and freedom.”

 What is mindfulness and why do I incorporate the practice of mindfulness in therapy?
 The practice of being mindful has been around for centuries, and may be found in many religious and spiritual practices.
 In simple terms, mindfulness is observation and self-awareness of one’s thoughts, emotions and narratives without judgement.
 It allows the individual to turn towards what is difficult, accept the difficulty and begin to shift to a new narrative.
 As explained by Dr. Steven C. Hayes in his book workbook Get Out of Your Mind and Into Your Life, utilizing the gift of mindfulness can be compared to falling into quicksand; when immersed in the sand, it is most helpful to spread out and get as much body contact as possible in order to have a possibility of surviving.
 In mindfulness, it is fully coming into contact with, and not fighting against the problems, much like the quicksand, that will help the individual to work through the distress.
 For more information, go to: mindful.org

-I accept cash, checks, credit and debit cards, and HSA cards.
-There is a $2 processing fee added to all card transactions.
-Additionally, I accept Magellan EAP.
-Should you not be enrolled in these plans, I am able to provide you with an invoice or Super Bill that you may use to file out-of-network reimbursement.
+I accept cash, checks, credit and debit cards, Venmo, and HSA cards.
+There is a $5 processing fee added to all card transactions.
+I am able to provide you with an invoice or Super Bill that you may use to file out-of-network reimbursement.